 The Work Is Hard Enough.
 Research Shouldn't Be.

-Organizations working across the criminal justice ecosystem face a particular challenge: the decisions that matter most require evidence that is difficult to find and even harder to translate into action.
+Organizations working across the criminal justice ecosystem face a particular challenge: the decisions that matter most require evidence that is hard to find and even harder to translate into action.

 Rethink Research closes that gap.
-We provide strategic research, grant intelligence, and public records analysis so your organization can make informed decisions, pursue the right funding, and build the case for what works — without adding to your team's burden.
+We provide strategic research, grant intelligence, and public records analysis so your organization can make informed decisions, pursue the right funding, and build a case for what works — without adding extra burden to your team.

 Our Services

 Policy moves fast.
-Rethink's strategic research synthesizes legislation, policy trends, funding priorities, and program evidence so your organization can make confident, defensible decisions without spending weeks doing it yourself.
+Our strategic research service synthesizes legislation, policy trends, funding priorities, and program evidence so your organization can make confident, defensible decisions without spending weeks doing it yourself.

 Public Records & Data Transparency

 When you need more than a policy document, public records tell the real story.
-We use court records, agency documents, and FOIA requests to surface what is actually happening, giving your organization primary source evidence to support decisions, advocacy, or due diligence.
+We use court records, agency documents, and FOIA requests to surface what is actually happening, providing your organization with primary- source evidence to support decisions, advocacy, or due diligence.

 CustoM Grant Research Projects